What should I do with my intermediate files?

 Reproduce them.
 This is especially important when those intermediate files cannot be browsed easily, i.e.,

-.mat files.
-A reproducible workflow starts from primitives as much as possible and demonstrates each and every step towards generating results.
+.bin files.
+A reproducible workflow starts from raw data as much as possible and demonstrates each and every step towards generating results.
 If you would like to save your readers runtime on a future reproduction, you can either:

 - save or copy intermediate files to your results folder -- perhaps in a subfolder labeled

 intermediate_files-- and provide instructions for how and where to properly place them for future runs;